Little Richard, rock 'n' roll pioneer, dead at 87

+Pastor Bill Minson, a close friend of Little Richard's, told The Associated Press that Little Richard died Saturday morning.
+Minson said the family is not releasing the cause of death.

+Throughout his decades-long career, Little Richard sold more than 30 million records worldwide and is credited as one of rock 'n' roll's founding fathers, bringing what was once called "race music" into the mainstream.

-Born Richard Wayne Penniman in Macon, Georgia, he was discovered by gospel and soul legend Sister Rosetta Tharpe when he was 14 years old, according to a 2018 article in the Atlanta Journal-Constitution.
-Penniman dropped out of school after the ninth grade and went on the road to perform R&B music.
+Born Richard Wayne Penniman, in Macon, Georgia, he was discovered by gospel and soul legend Sister Rosetta Tharpe when he was 14 years old, according to a 2018 article in the Atlanta Journal-Constitution.
+Penniman, one of 12 children, dropped out of school after the ninth grade and went on the road to perform R&B music.

-His first big hit, of which he may be best known for, 'Tutti Frutti,' reached number 2 on the Billboard charts in 1955.
+His first big hit, the classic "Tutti Frutti," reached No. 2 on the Billboard charts in 1956.

+Hits that followed like "Good Golly, Miss Molly" and "Long Tall Sally," demonstrated Little Richard's penchant for high energy performances that seemed controversial at the time of their release, even for the musician himself.

+When the Rock and Roll Hall of Fame opened in 1986, he was among the charter members with Elvis Presley, Chuck Berry, Buddy Holly, Jerry Lee Lewis, Sam Cooke and others.

+At one point, Little Richard declared rock 'n' roll was "the Devil's work," abandoned music for Bible college and became a preacher.
+Throughout his career, the gay musician struggled with his views on religious and sexual orientation.

+"If God can save an old homosexual like me, he can save anybody," Richard once said.

-A feature on Little Richard in Billboard Magazine in 2017 highlighted about his religious faith, his sexuality, and the long conflict while enjoying six decades of musical success.
+In a 2017 interview with Christian-oriented Three Angels Broadcasting, Little Richard highlighted his religious faith, his sexuality and the long conflict while enjoying six decades of musical success.

 Little Richard, rock 'n' roll pioneer, dead at 87